NoelDeMartin/soukai/docs/guide/solid-protocol/solid-models.md

 });
 ```

-This is a special behaviour in `SolidEngine`.
-Using the `$in` filter with any other engine will still retrieve one single model per id, given that all the models will always be stored in the same collection.
-But this was implemented in order to handle the fact that models can be spread throughout containers and documents in Solid.
+This is a special behaviour in `SolidEngine`, you can learn more about it in [the following section](./solid-engine.md).

 ## Primary keys